OpenReqEU/issuelinkmap-jira-plugin/README.md

 - [nikke](https://github.com/OpenReqEU/nikke)
 - [similarity detection](https://github.com/OpenReqEU/similarity-detection)

-Mallikas is a database that jira plugin accesses over milla, so it needs to contain the issues you want to visualize.
+Mallikas is a database that jira plugin accesses over milla, so it needs to contain the issues you want to visualize and needs to be updated accordingly.

 ### Adapt the jira plugin
-You might need to adapt the colorPaletteStatus and arrowPaletteType in issueid-controller.jsp to the words used in your Jira.
+You might need to adapt the colorPaletteStatus and arrowPaletteType in issueid-controller.jsp to the lingo used in your jira.

 ### Create .jar
 This is a maven project, so use
 ```
 atlas-mvn package
 ```
+to create the .jar needed to add the plug-in to your jira.

 ### How to use
 You can directly search for an issue [here](https://bugreports-test.qt.io/secure/LinkMapWebworkAction.jspa).